Sameekshashetty30/Deloitte_certification/README.md

 Analytical reasoning and critical thinking Professional communication and presentation of insights

-This experience provided hands-on exposure to real-world Deloitte-style projects, strengthening my ability to work with data in consulting and business problem-solving.
+This experience provided hands-on exposure to real-world Deloitte-style projects, strengthening my ability to work with data in consulting and business problem-solving .